jsmaker/iPromise/README.md

      promise.$break(e);
   }
   xhr.send();
-  //in this library you dont have to return your promises you can reffer to them by ther return promise;
+  //in this library you dont have to return your promises you can reffer to them by their id`s return promise;
 }